Cute-Ninja/parabola-bundle/README.md

 ```

 And in your paramaters.yml define cute_ninja_parabola_allowed_origins with the url of your API.
-The parameter is an array to allow you to have multi source allowed.
+The parameter is an array to allow you to have multi sources allowed.

 For exemple:
 ```yaml